 Statistics and the media clearly show the destructiveness this lifestyle has had on children today.
 There is an increase in drug and alcohol abuse, bullying at school, theft, teenage suicide, emotional instability, increase in fear as a result of demanding academic and sporting activities.

 The strategic focus of the government is prevention and rehabilitation through educating learners at school and establishing rehabilitation centres for behaviour modification.
 This however does not address the individual as a whole being, physical, emotional, spiritual and mental, as part of a family and community and results in short term behaviour changes with lapses.
-At school, children are expected to excel and outperform one another in sport which results in competitive behaviour.
+Children are expected to excel and outperform one another in sport which results in competitive behaviour.

-The approach of the Children of Light School would be to develop the inner qualities, draw out latent potentialities and competencies of the child, thereby assisting them in self-realizing their interest and true potential.
+The approach of the Children of Light Educare would be to develop the inner qualities, draw out latent potentialities and competencies of the child, thereby assisting them in self-realizing their interest and true potential.
 This may also enhance self-development.

 In today’s age of technology and social media, children have minimal exposure to being in nature and experiencing the peace, tranquility and freedom that nature and the environment has to offer.